ecmwf/odc/docs/content/development.rst

 .. index:: Github

-The code repository is hosted on `Github`_, feel free to fork it and submit your PRs against the **develop** branch.
+The code repository is hosted on `Github`_.
+Feel free to fork it and submit your PRs against the **develop** branch.
+The first time you do this, you will be asked to sign our Contributor License Agreement via an automatic comment in the pull request.

 To clone the repository locally, you can use the following command:

 .. code-block:: shell